 - Epiphone Premium Tuners

-The Epiphone DR-100 neck is made from mahogany with a rose wood fret board, 20 frets and a 25.5inch scale length.
-This neck is very comfortable with a nut width of 1.69 inches and Epiphones own Slimtaper “D” profile neck shape.
+The Epiphone DR-100 neck is made from mahogany with a rose wood fret board, 20 frets and a 25.5 inch scale length.
+This neck is very comfortable with a nut width of 1.69 inches and Epiphone’s own Slim taper “D” profile.

-Additionally, the truss rod can be accessed from behind the small cover on the full size Epiphone headstock making any truss rod adjustments very easy should the adjustment be necessary.
-Overall its an easy neck to play and looks good with the standard pearloid dot fingerboard inlay.
+Additionally, the truss rod can be accessed from behind the small cover on the full size Epiphone headstock.
+This makes truss rod adjustments very easy should they be necessary.
+Overall, it’s an easy neck to play and looks good with the standard pearloid dot fingerboard inlay.

 Epiphone DR-100 Sound and Feel

-But how does it feel?
-The slim playable neck, string spacing and action on the guitar gave this acoustic a great feel, it was easy to get around on the fret board and was a joy to play.
+The slim neck, string spacing and action on it gave this acoustic a great feel, it was easy to get around on the fret board and was a joy to play.
 Also, the Epiphone neck was comfortable and easy to hold on to.

 - Materials and Design